sarkarlab/MVsim/README.md

 - Web App: deployable web app file

 Installation and setup for the Web App:
-1. Setting up the webserver by following the [instruction](https://www.mathworks.com/help/webappserver/ug/set-up-matlab-web-app-server.html)
+1. Setting up the webserver by following the [instructions](https://www.mathworks.com/help/webappserver/ug/set-up-matlab-web-app-server.html)
 2. Staring the Webserver following the [instructions](https://www.mathworks.com/help/compiler/webapps/run-a-web-app.html)
-3. Coping the ctf file to  the default /local/MathWorks/webapps/R2019b/apps/ location
+3. Copying the ctf file to the default /local/MathWorks/webapps/R2019b/apps/ location

 The directory MVSim contains the following uncompiled files and folders for the model: